Global Endorsement Details

 - Hosting an exchange student or living abroad for less than 6 months - 25 points

-Once 100 points have been achieved, the student will be required to present a 20 minute capstone presentation related to their participation in global learning opportunities to the director of International Services & Service Learning and 2-3 student selected faculty members.
-Although identified as a presentation, it is actually more of a chance for the student to have a unique conversation with NMC staff regarding opportunities and insight into future intercultural interaction.
+Once 100 points have been achieved, the student is required to present a 30-40 minute capstone presentation related to their participation in global learning opportunities to the director of International Services & Service Learning and 1-2 selected faculty members.
 The student’s progress will be housed within an electronic portfolio residing in a Moodle shell and available for display during their capstone.